 You'll see info on your service, how much Balance you have.
 Think of this like a per paid mobile phone.
 You can see how much today is going to cost and how much tomorrow is. at I'm on the 250/100 plan my cost is $4.60 per day.

 You can Modify or even Pause the service, say if going on a Holiday you don't have to say for the time you are away and can just turn it back on when your back home.

 To change your speed just click Modify, Choose the new speed you would like and in about half an hour it will change over.

-Launtel happen publicly list live CVC data on there web site, this is how much bandwidth they have for the local NBN exchange (PoI) so if things seem slow you can have a look at the CVC to see if it's something on your end or there just happens to be a lot of people downloading at that time.
-This is something I would really like to see from some of the bigger players like iinet or Internode.
+Launtel happen publicly list live CVC data on their web site, this is how much bandwidth they have for the local NBN exchange (PoI) so if things seem slow you can have a look at the CVC to see if it's something on your end or there just happens to be a lot of people downloading at that time.
+This is something I would really like to see from some of the bigger players like iiNet or Internode.

-Though Launtel are still a very small ISP and at this time only have services in Canberra and Tasmanian I'm really happy to be supporting a small ISP that to me really feel like Internode back in the day. with a really love for the internet and just want to get the best service they can for there users.
+Though Launtel are still a very small ISP and at this time only have services in Canberra and Tasmanian I'm really happy to be supporting a small ISP that to me really feel like Internode back in the day. with a really love for the internet and just want to get the best service they can for their users.